-In the third quarter of 2018, Xactware observed changes to several material categories.
-Lumber and Roofing material costs had the largest quarterly per cent change: they each increased 1.41 per cent since July.
-Paint material costs had the largest annual per cent change with an 8.21 per cent increase.
+In the third quarter of 2019, Xactware observed changes to several material categories.
+Lumber material costs had the largest per cent change: they decreased 1.88 per cent since July and 6.59 per cent since October 2018.
+Lumber Material was also the only major category to show a decrease.

 The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing.
-The index showed a 1.37 per cent increase in the third quarter of 2018 and a 4.58 per cent cost increase since October 2017.
+The index showed a 0.47 per cent decrease in the third quarter of 2019 and a 0.02 per cent cost decrease since October 2018.

 Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they are charging for labour.
-The most significant quarterly change occurred in the labour cost of a flooring installer, which increased 2.91 per cent.
-The most significant annual change occurred in the labour cost of a drywall installer which increased 6.64 per cent.
+The most significant change occurred in the labour cost of a brick or stone mason, which increased 1.93 per cent over the quarter and 9.67 per cent over the year.

-The Retail Labour Index tracks a combination of several common trades, including floor covering, painting, and roofing among others.
-In the third quarter of 2018, the index showed a 0.7 per cent cost increase.
-Since October 2017, it showed a cost increase of 4.4 per cent.
+The Retail Labour Index tracks a combination of several common trades, including floor covering, painting, and roofing.
+In the third quarter of 2019, the index showed a 0.88 per cent cost increase.
+Since October 2018, it showed a cost increase of 3.63 per cent.

 The Combined Labour and Materials report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labour and materials makes up the majority of Xactware price list items.
 Tracking the per cent change for the cost of these items provides a good gauge of the general market.

-The Combined Labour and Materials report showed a cost increase of 0.81 per cent in the third quarter of 2018 and a 3.03 per cent increase since October 2017.
+The Combined Labour and Materials report showed a cost increase of 0.65 per cent in the third quarter of 2019 and a 1.96 per cent increase over the year.

-Fuel costs are extremely volatile and are a factor in item pricing, since high oil prices can push up the price of some raw materials.
-Fuel prices decreased 2.7 per cent over the third quarter of 2018 and increased 15.41 per cent over the last year.
+Fuel costs are extremely volatile and are a factor in item pricing, since low oil prices can push down the price of some raw materials.
+Fuel prices increased 0.5 per cent over the third quarter of 2019 and decreased 8.7 per cent over the last year.
 Xactware’s Pricing Data Services carefully tracks fuel costs to ensure accurate pricing.

 Annual Property Report